GOAT interview with Goatman

 What was the songwriting process like?

-It wasn’t much songwriting.
-Just recordings of rhythms and then overdub them with solos and vocals.
+There wasn’t much songwriting.
+Just recordings of rhythms, and then I overdubbed them with solos and vocals.
 I like to make music in very simple ways.

 What would you say influenced you the most?
-Have influences changed during the years?
+Have your influences changed over the years?

-Influences both always change and always stays the same.
-For this album I have been influenced by a lot of old lo-fi African recordings and Mötley True demos.
+Influences both always change and always stay the same.
+For this album, I have been influenced by a lot of old lo-fi African recordings and Mötley Crüe demos.

 In the same way you compare apples and pears, lions and tigers, whiskey and bourbon, Cola and Pepsi…